-If you are looking to move to Spain to live, or are indeed already resident here, it's important that you are familiar with traffic fines in Spain and how to deal with them once issued.
+If you are looking to move to Spain to live, or are indeed already resident here, it's important that you are familiar with traffic fines and how to deal with them once issued.

 Whether it's for speeding, parking illegally or some other minor offence, most of us fall foul of the law at one time or another.